Charles Irwin: Further information

 His entry in the Canon Lummis files states that: "Judging from numerous entries in the muster roles as to imprisonment, he appears to have been a bad hat."

 He died on 29 March 1873 at Newtownbutler, County Fermanagh, Ireland, and was buried in Saint Mark's Churchyard (Aghadrumsee), near Magheraveely in the south-east of County Fermanagh.

 Medal

-His Victoria Cross is displayed at The King's Shropshire Light Infantry Museum.
+His Victoria Cross is displayed at The King's Shropshire Light Infantry Museum at Shrewsbury Castle.